AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 ### Configure Azure Storage and Unified Storage Connector for Drafts & Submissions Forms Portal component

-The **Drafts & Submissions** component needs a storage setup for saving drafts.
-The Unified Storage Connector offers a framework to link the AEM instance with external storage.
+The **Drafts & Submissions** component needs a storage setup for saving and listing drafts on AEM Sites page.
+The Unified Storage Connector offers a framework to link AEM with external storage.
 To save the form as a draft, ensure that you have an Azure storage account and an access key to authorize access to the [!DNL Azure] storage account.
 Once, you have Azure storage account and the access key, perform the following steps to create an Azure Storage configuration:

 1. Navigate to **[!UICONTROL Tools]** &gt; **[!UICONTROL Cloud Services]** &gt; **[!UICONTROL Azure Storage]**.